evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-01/readme.md

 Now you can open your project at the IDE you normally use.
 Since this is dotnet project, you can use [VS Code](https://code.visualstudio.com/), [Visual Studio](https://visualstudio.microsoft.com/) or [JetBrains Rider](https://www.jetbrains.com/rider/).
 I will use VS Code.

-Open your project in VC code
+Open your project in VS code

 ```bash
 $ code .